Salivary gland tumors

-Surgery is usually done to remove the affected salivary gland.
+Surgery is most often done to remove the affected salivary gland.
 If the tumor is benign, no other treatment is needed.

 Most salivary gland tumors are noncancerous and slow growing.
-Removing the tumor with surgery usually cures the condition.
+Removing the tumor with surgery often cures the condition.
 In rare cases, the tumor is cancerous and further treatment is needed.